Experiencing 'the ABCs of it' with Leonard S. Marcus, CuratorPosted by John Kuckens in Graduate Admissions on Dec 10, 2013

 The exhibit is so experiential that I do not want to spoil too much of it, though I’d like to write about it for hours.
 Just to list a few more highlights before I stop, there is a collection of Nathaniel Hawthorne’s original copies of Mother Goose which he read to his children.
 You can see in them some edits the family made to what they must have considered risque rhymes.
 A favorite of mine was how his wife Sophia cleverly changed “…the cobbler did swear” into something more wholesome which still rhymed (you’ll have to pay a visit to find out).

 By chance, our tour group was joined by Bank Street Alumna and Children’s author Robie Harris.
 I was introduced and chatted with her by happenstance just outside of the Censorship section of the exhibit.
 Robie is part of an upcoming discussion on censorship with Leonard and others on February 1st.
 More info on that event here.

 The exhibit runs until March 23, 2014.
 Leonard told me he hopes that parts of the exhibit may become permanent – however – I strongly encourage any educator (or reader for that matter) to get there and see it in it’s entirety.

-Note: A big thank you to Mollie Kruger Welsh for the photo and clarifications on a few names and dates.tagged leonard marcus, new york public library, reading & literacy, robie harris, supervised fieldwork
+Note: A big thank you to Mollie Kruger Welsh for the photo and clarifications on a few names and dates.tagged graduate school classes, leonard marcus, new york city, new york public library, reading & literacy, robie harris, supervised fieldwork